vladmandic/human/README.md

 ## Performance

-Of course, performance will vary depending on your hardware, but also on number of enabled modules as well as their parameters.
+Performance will vary depending on your hardware, but also on number of resolution of input video/image, enabled modules as well as their parameters
-For example, on a low-end nVidia GTX1050 it can perform face detection at 50+ FPS, but drop to <5 FPS if all modules are enabled.
+For example, on a desktop with a low-end nVidia GTX1050 it can perform multiple face detections at 50+ FPS, but drops to 5-10 FPS on a medium complex images if all modules are enabled
+Library can also be used on mobile devices

 <hr>